-Along with Montagne, Lussac and Puisseguin, one of the four communes, all of which are located outside the Saint-Émilion (Bordeaux) appellation, just north of the Barbanne river.
-These four may also use their name on the label, in this case Saint-Georges-Saint-Émilion.
-As a special feature, Saint-Georges may alternatively use the name Montagne-Saint-Émilion.
-The vineyards cover around 200 hectares.
+Along with Montagne, Lussac and Puisseguin, one of the four communes that all lie outside the Saint-Émilion appellation (Bordeaux) immediately north of the Barbanne river.
+These four communes are also allowed to use their name on the label, in this case Saint-Georges-Saint-Émilion.
+As a special feature, the commune of Saint-Georges may alternatively use the name Montagne-Saint-Émilion.
+The vineyards cover around 200 hectares of vines.
 The red wines are predominantly blended from Merlot, as well as Cabernet Sauvignon, Cabernet Franc and Pressac (Cot) and are similar to those from Saint-Émilion.
-Well-known producers are Château Belair-Montaiguillon, Château Belair-Saint-Georges, Château Maquin-Saint-Georges, Château Saint-Georges and Château Tour-du-Pas Saint-Georges.
+Well-known producers include Château Belair-Montaiguillon, Château Belair-Saint-Georges, Château Maquin-Saint-Georges, Château Saint-Georges and Château Tour-du-Pas Saint-Georges.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen